paidiver/paidiverpy/docs/example_data.rst

 Automatic Download
 ------------------

-When you execute the example notebooks in the :ref:`gallery examples <gallery>`, the required example data will be automatically downloaded.
+When you execute the example notebooks in the :doc:`gallery examples <gallery>`, the required example data will be automatically downloaded.
 This facilitates an easy setup for users to quickly start testing and experimenting with the package.

 Manual Download
 ------------------